Aerin2805/Web_Engineering_U21CS05/README.md

 <ul>
 <h3>
-    <li>1.
-Create a static webpage using table tags of HTML.</li>
+    1. Create a static webpage using table tags of HTML.<br>
-    <li>2.
-Create a static web page which defines all text formatting tags of HTML in
+    2. Create a static web page which defines all text formatting tags of HTML in tabular format.<br>
-tabular format.</li>
-    <li>3.
-Create employee login and registration webpage using HTML form objects.</li>
+    3. Create employee login and registration webpage using HTML form objects.
 </h3>
 <li><a href = "https://aerin2805.github.io/Web_Engineering_U21CS05/Assigment-1/(1)%20to%20(3)%20TASK/IndexT1-T2-T3.html">(1) to (3) TASK</a></li>
   <br>